zhaoyu-li/DL4TP/README.md

 1. **Verified Multi-Step Synthesis using Large Language Models and Monte Carlo Tree Search** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2402.08147.pdf) [Dafny, Coq, Lean]

    *Brandfonbrener, David and Raja, Sibi and Prasad, Tarun and Loughridge, Chloe and Yang, Jianang and Henniger, Simon and Byrd, William E and Zinkov, Robert and Amin, Nada*

+1. **Proving Theorems Recursively** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2405.14414.pdf) [Isabelle]

+   *Wang, Haiming and Xin, Huajian and Liu, Zhengying and Li, Wenda and Huang, Yinya and Lu, Jianqiao and Yang, Zhicheng and Tang, Jing and Yin, Jian and Li, Zhenguo and Liang, Xiaodan*

 ### Other Tasks